aniasobo/react-boilerplate/README.md

 `$ npm run dev`

-**Then open `localhost:9000` file in browser.
+**The script will automatically open `localhost:9000` in your browser.
 The server is watching for changes so no need to refresh**